Recon-Fuzz/recon-docs/src/chimera_framework.md

 ## Assertions

-When using assertions from Chimera in your properties, they use a different interface that the standard assertions from foundry's `forge-std`.
+When using assertions from Chimera in your properties, they use a different interface than the standard assertions from foundry's `forge-std`.

 The following assertions are available in Chimera's `Asserts` contract: